 Atom Gallery Artists and Prints

 Atom opened its doors on Green Lanes in December 2016.
-Before that they were located on Stroud Green Road for two years and that’s how I’d heard about them.
-The original owner is Mark Perronet who was a corporate photographer before becoming hooked on screen printing which he did from his garden shed!
+Before that, they were located on Stroud Green Road for two years, and that’s how I’d heard about them.
+The original owner is Mark Perronet, who was a corporate photographer before becoming hooked on screen printing which he made from his garden shed!
 Richard Pendry has now joined Mark in the business.
 He was previously a games developer who also has a passion for screen printing.

 Shibuya in the Rain by Gerry Buxton ©

 Although Mark and Richard have different tastes when it comes to art ascetics, luckily there’s a mutual overlap.
 They agree on work which has a sense of humour and quality of execution without being twee or highbrow.
 The predominant style is street art, urban and contemporary, which is often colourful and sometimes fluorescent.
 The work is mainly from UK artists with a few from America.
 Mark and Richard find new talent through Instagram by searching online and attending exhibitions.
 The focus is on affordable art with prices starting at £30 and going up to £500, which makes art accessible to more people.